abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

             When the whole neighborhood
             has been visited, make it returns \code{false}.

-    3.  **they finish the search when reaching a stopping criterion but usually without guarantee on the quality of the found solution(s)**:
+    3.  **They finish the search when reaching a stopping criterion but usually without guarantee on the quality of the found solution(s)**:

         Common stopping criteria include: